NET WORTH: $700 million, estimated

 ENVIRONMENT: Lear's wife, Lyn, is a social and political activist whose main passions are the arts and the environment, with a focus on climate change.
 Lyn, Lear, and Cindy and Alan Horn co-founded Environmental Media Association (EMA), "a nonprofit created to inspire and coordinate an entertainment industry response to the global environmental crisis."
 The Lear Family Foundation's grantmaking has supported EMA, as well as organizations like Oceana, Heal the Bay, Rainforest Alliance, Global Green USA, NRDC, Conservation International, and 350.org, an "international effort to raise awareness of the need to decrease carbon dioxide concentration in the atmosphere to 350 parts per million."
 At least $1.3 million went to Peconic Land Trust in Eastern Long Island last decade.

 ARTS: In addition to Lear's long Hollywood career, Lyn is also the president of Lyn Lear Productions, a trustee at Sundance Institute, and serves on the board of LACMA.
 Recent outfits receiving money include LACMA, Sundance Institute, Ballet Hispanico in New York, Friends of UCLA Jazz, and MusiCares.

 LOOKING FORWARD: Norman Lear is in his 90s, and has been involved with philanthropy for years.
-It's not known whether he plans to create a foundation that operates in perpetuity, but it's been estimated that he has substantial wealth, so that does seem like one possibility.
+It is not known whether he plans to create a foundation that operates in perpetuity, but it has been estimated that he has substantial wealth, so that does seem like one possibility.